Season or Heat Cycle In Dogs

-In the last weeks you can feel the sometimes see the puppies moving around.
+In the last weeks you can feel and sometimes see the puppies moving around inside the womb.

 On the left is Pebbles.
-She is pregnant and three days before giving birth.
+She is pregnant and three days before actually giving birth.

 The miracle of birth can be an amazing experience.
 I love dogs and always have done, that is why I am in this profession.

 However, I have never bred a litter of puppies, and probably never will.

 Not because I do not want to watch them grow.
 I have followed many litters from birth to death.

 75% of all the dogs I have owned have been rescues.
 The others I bought as puppies, to be trained as gundogs or sniffer dogs.